Homes for Sale in Encino

 - Lake Encino is a peaceful, scenic neighborhood around the reservoir with Ranch houses and estates, many built in the 1970s.

-- Encino Village, once home to RKO’s studio, is now a lovely, relatively walkable residential neighborhood north of the 101 Freeway.
-Architect Martin Stern, Jr. designed many of the homes which fall into four main categories: traditional, ranch, transitional and modern.
+- Encino Village, once home to RKO’s studio, is now a lovely residential neighborhood north of the 101 Freeway.
+Architect Martin Stern, Jr. designed many of the homes which fall into four main categories: Traditional, Ranch, Transitional, and Modern.
 There are also several luxury condominiums available here, too.

 - Encino Woods is a quiet enclave with a mix of homes and condominiums.